 We have experienced net losses since inception.
-As of June 30, 2019, we had an accumulated deficit of \$38,091,000 and net losses in the amount of \$3,299,000, \$3,258,000 and \$3,901,000 for the nine months ended June 30, 2019 and years ended September 30, 2018 and 2017, respectively.
+As of September 30, 2019, we had an accumulated deficit of \$42,404,000 and net losses in the amount of \$7,612,000 and \$3,258,000 for the years ended September 30, 2019 and 2018, respectively.
 There can be no assurance that we will achieve or maintain profitability.
 If we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 Failure to become and remain profitable would impair our ability to sustain operations and adversely affect the price of our common stock and our ability to raise capital.
 Our operating expenses may increase as we spend resources on growing our business, and if our revenue does not correspondingly increase, our operating results and financial condition will suffer.
 Our ChromaID and Bio-RFID business has produced minimal revenues, and may not produce significant revenues in the near term, or at all, which would harm our ability to continue our operations or obtain additional financing and require us to reduce or discontinue our operations.
 You must consider our business and prospects in light of the risks and difficulties we will encounter as business with an early-stage technology in a new and rapidly evolving industry.
 We may not be able to successfully address these risks and difficulties, which could significantly harm our business, operating results and financial condition.